nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 * Interface specification：

-1. According to the hash for block header
+1. Get the block header according to the chain ID and hash
-2. According to the block header height query DB get transaction 's hash list
+2. Query the DB according to the block head height to get the transaction HASH list.
-3. According to the HASH list query DB transaction byte array
+3. Obtain transaction data from the transaction management module according to the HASH list
-4. Deserialization as trading objects
-5. Assemble block object
+4. Assemble into a block object

 * Sample request